Click here to view related articles.

 Featured Events

 The final group of settings on the Styles tab concern how Featured Events are treated.
 You may have different settings for how your featured events text, links, and background color are formatted to make these events stand out more prominently.
-It is customary for the Global featured text color, Global featured title link color, and Global featured details link color to be formatted to match the Base text color, Base link color, and Base hover color, respectively.
+It is customary for the Base featured text color, Base featured title link color, and Base featured details link color to be formatted to match the Base text color, Base link color, and Base hover color, respectively.
 You might consider using a light shade of color behind your featured events to make them stand out on the calendar.

 Icons Tab